 At J-PAL, we believe investing in rigorous research is essential to finding solutions to the world’s greatest challenges.
 Working with implementing partners, J-PAL’s affiliated professors conduct randomized impact evaluations to test and improve the effectiveness of social programs.

-J-PAL affiliates have conducted more than 800 randomized evaluations across a diverse range of topics, from clean water to microfinance to crime prevention.
+J-PAL affiliates have led more than 800 randomized evaluations across a diverse range of topics, from clean water to microfinance to crime prevention.
 The research group at J-PAL helps create the infrastructure necessary to support our affiliates’ research around the world.

 Research staff forge relationships with implementers on the ground and contribute to the design of survey instruments, data collection, statistical analysis, and data publishing.
 Together, affiliated professors and research staff have established J-PAL as a leader in running high-quality impact evaluations.